Online Auto Museum

 Images 2, 9, 11-13, 15-17, 21: Radnor Hunt, 2016

-Please note, Mr. Barrett sold chassis #2211071 discreetly in 2018, two years before he unfortunately passed away.
+Please note, Mr. Barrett sold chassis #2211071 discreetly in 2018, two years before he passed away.
 We take some opportunity in this piece to discuss his life and motorsport contributions.

 References:

 • Czap, Nick.
-Museo Storico Alfa Romeo: The catalogue.
-Milano, Italia: Giorgio Nada Editore, 2015, p.
-57
+"Museo Storico Alfa Romeo: The catalogue" Giorgio Nada Editore, Milano, Italia.
+2015, page 57

 • Autoweek: Tegler, Jan.
-ESCAPE ROADS: 1932 Alfa Romeo 8C 2300 Spyder: Better than perfect.
-November 29, 2007.
+"ESCAPE ROADS: 1932 Alfa Romeo 8C 2300 Spyder: Better than perfect" November 29, 2007.
 Perhaps the nicest write-up on #2211071, this article talks about the Mr. Barrett, his car, and their history.

 • VeloceToday: Perhaps not a formally complete article, this 2018 piece by Geoffrey Goldberg is worth the review for its complimentary impression of Gordon Barrett.

-• SpeedSport: "BOURCIER: A Toast to Gordon Barrett," by Bones Bourcier, October 1, 2020.
+• SpeedSport: "BOURCIER: A Toast to Gordon Barrett" by Bones Bourcier, October 1, 2020.

 • Hemmings: Ernst, Kurt.
 1932 Alfa Romeo 8C 2300 spider takes Best of Show at Radnor Hunt.
 September 21, 2015.
 This short piece comments on #2211071 after its Best of Show, Sport win at Radnor Hunt in 2015.
 An interesting balance, at 12cylinders we've taken some time to discuss both Mr. Gordon Barrett and Mr. Charles Gillet (whose Pierce-Arrow won Best of Show that year), as each man represents the best of a passing generation.